Chart Color Schemes

 Baynton has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on analysis of ABS population updates for the broader area, the estimated population of the suburb of Baynton (WA) is around 5,011 as of Nov 2025.
-This reflects an increase of 515 people since the 2021 Census, which reported a population of 4,496 people.
-The change is inferred from the resident population of 4,992 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 29 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,876 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-The suburb's 11.5% growth since the 2021 census exceeded the national average (8.9%), along with the non-metro area, marking it as a growth leader in the region.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census Baynton's population is estimated at around 4,998 as of Nov 2025.
+This reflects an increase of 502 people (11.2%) since the 2021 Census, which reported a population of 4,496 people.
+The change is inferred from the resident population of 4,975, estimated by AreaSearch following examination of the latest ERP data release by the ABS on Jun 2024 and an additional 29 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,871 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Baynton's 11.2% growth since the 2021 census exceeded the national average (9.7%), along with the non-metro area, marking it as a growth leader in the region.
 Population growth for the area was primarily driven by natural growth that contributed approximately 64.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023, based on 2022 data.
-Moving forward with demographic trends, a population increase just below the median of Australia's non-metropolitan areas is expected for the suburb of Baynton (WA), with an estimated growth of 437 persons to reach 5,448 by 2041, reflecting an increase of 8.4% in total over the 17 years.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Moving forward with demographic trends, a population increase just below the median of Australia's non-metropolitan areas is expected, with the Baynton (WA) statistical area (Lv2) expected to grow by 441 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 8.7% in total over the 17 years.

 Frequently Asked Questions - Population